 The services provided by the Office have been adapted to reduce access barriers for people with disabilities and information is available in various formats on request.
-Staff receive disability access awareness training and watch a DVD about their obligations in dealing with people with a disability at induction.
 The Office has an internal guideline for staff on Assisting complainants with vision, hearing or speech impairments.
-The document is part of the internal Complaint Handling Toolkit and provides useful information, contacts and procedures for all staff when dealing with a disability.
+The document is part of the internal Complaint Handling Toolkit and provides useful information, contacts and procedures for all staff when dealing with a complainant with a disability.